cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Introduction
 ^^^^^^^^^^^^^
+- Timer module's main objective is to generate PWM signal based on the external input/stimulus provided.
 - Timer module has various submodules/components like Timer Controller, Input stage, Prescalar, Updown counter and Comparators.
 - Timer controller manages all the other submodules through few control signals like active, controller reset and update.
 - FW performs Initialization and drives various configuration CSR.
-- Timer module's main objective is to generate PWM signal based on the external input/stimulus provided.
-- In order to generate the PWM, the data flows through the following submodules which can also be seen TIMER Block diagram.
+- In order to generate the PWM, the data flows through the following submodule.

   - **(ext_sig_i )** -> input stage -> prescaler ->updown counter ->comparators -> **(PWM)**